fidelity/kconnect/docs/book/src/commands/to.md

   -h, --help                      help for to
-      --history-location string   Location of where the history is stored. (default "$HOME/.kconnect/history.yaml") -k, --kubeconfig string         Location of the kubeconfig to use. (default "$HOME/.kube/config") --password string           Password to use
-      --set-current               Sets the current context in the kubeconfig to the selected cluster (default true)
+      --history-location string   Location of where the history is stored. (default "$HOME/.kconnect/history.yaml") -k, --kubeconfig string         Location of the kubeconfig to use. (default "$HOME/.kube/config") --password string           Reconnect using the supplied password string --set-current               Sets the current context in the kubeconfig to the selected cluster (default true)
 ```